-Our Karchesky Canna Blog features our own gorgeous cannas as well as older and heirloom varieties we also grow.
-Currently over 160 cannas are featured on this Blog for all to enjoy with most varieties available to share.
+Our Canna Blog features our own gorgeous cannas as well as many older and heirloom varieties we also grow.

 At the bottom of each page click 'Older' Posts' to go to the next page and scroll down to see them all.
 Enjoy the cannas!!

 Canna 'Valerie' boasts full heads in intense solid red held above deep purplish leaves.
 Heavy bloomer.
 Excellent red canna.
 Excellent dark leaved red canna.

 We do sell the surpluses of our growing collection.
 For most of the season, our cannas are sent as plants already in leaf ready to go into your gardens or planters.
 Our shipping season begins in late March/early April as soon as warm enough in sw PA and ends when too cold again in early November.
 To order, check availability, or questions email us at firstname.lastname@example.org or phone 724-466-0979 Or visit our website at karcheskycanna.net

 All hybrid cannas descend from three species: c. indica c. glauca c. flaccida